The Surprising Benefits of Shivering

 Here’s what happens in the body:

-1. Cold receptors in the skin signal the hypothalamus (the brain’s temperature regulation center) to activate brown fat and contract the muscles.
+- Cold receptors in the skin signal the hypothalamus (the brain’s temperature regulation center) to activate brown fat and trigger muscle contractions.

 Yes, but it depends on how often you do it.
-As your body adapts to cold, it learns to use less energy, which can reduce the initial benefits.
+As your body adapts to cold, it learns to use less energy, which can reduce the benefits accrued over time.
 However, regular shivering improves your body’s ability to regulate temperature.

-Shivering for an hour every day will likely lead to diminishing returns, but spreading that time over a week keeps the benefits without a significant drop-off.
+Shivering for an hour every day may lead to diminishing returns, but spreading that time over a week supports cold acclimation, where the body learns to generate heat through non-shivering thermogenesis rather than relying solely on energy-costly muscle contractions.

 Although you might burn slightly less fat over time, the improvements in metabolic health and resilience still make it worthwhile.